The Mayor has created the Young Londoners Fund to help London’s children and young adults make the most of our amazing city.

 Mayor’s Young Londoners Fund

 The Mayor's new £45m Young Londoners Fund will help children and young people to fulfil their potential, particularly those at risk of getting caught up in crime.
 It will support a range of education, sport, cultural and other activities for children and young people.
-The 3-year fund will see £30m made available for projects in local communities.
+The fund will see £30m made available for projects in local communities.
 The remaining £15m will be invested to expand existing projects funded by City Hall that support young Londoners.

 Apply for the Young Londoners Fund